mrjoelkemp/awesome-paid-open-source/README.md

 - [Meteor.js](https://github.com/meteor/meteor) (MIT) is free to use for all projects, but offers a [premium hosting solution](https://www.meteor.com/pricing) for meteor projects.
 - [Intern](https://github.com/theintern/intern) (New BSD) is free to use for all projects, but has [premium support](https://www.sitepen.com/support/index.html) offered by SitePen.
 - [Docker](https://github.com/docker/docker) (Apache 2.0) is free to use for all projects, but offers [premium hosting and training support](https://www.docker.com/pricing).
+- [Tern.js](https://github.com/ternjs/tern) (MIT) is free to use for all projects, but releases language expansion packs via [crowdfunded campaigns](https://www.bountysource.com/issues/1141202-support-es6-features).

 ### Sponsored Projects